emporous/community/docs/design.md

 ```

 ### Signatures
-Digital signatures ensure the artifact has not been
+Artifact and metadata signing ensures that the content has not been tampered with and that it came from the person or entity that it claims to come from.
-tampered with and comes from a trusted entity.
+Manifest, blob, and attribute signing and verification will be supported by Emporous.
-Emporous MUST support manifest, blob, and attribute signing.
+The attributes API can be used to discover signature information in order to filter untrusted sources from responses or retrieve information for content signed with a specific key.

 ### Software Inventory